MU-Data-Science/EVA/RNA-Sequencing/README.md

     **b.** In install.sh, go to line 215 and replace --conda-create-envs-only with --create-envs-only

-    **b.** Run the following to feed the answers via script.
+    **b.** Run the following to feed the answers to install.sh.

         $ echo "y
                 y
-                n
+                y
-                n
+                y
                 n
                 y" | bash install.sh

-10. Download the CADD annotations.
+11. Download the CADD annotations.
+Recommended to use screen at this step.

     ```
     $ mkdir -p /mydata/CADD-scripts/data/annotations